- What is a mammogram?

 Screening mammograms look for signs of cancer

-Screening mammograms are x-ray exam of the breasts that are used for women who have no breast symptoms or signs of breast cancer (like a previous abnormal mammogram).
+Screening mammograms are x-ray exams of the breasts that are used for women who have no breast symptoms or signs of breast cancer (such as a previous abnormal mammogram).
 The goal of a screening mammogram is to find breast cancer when it’s too small to be felt by a woman or her doctor.
 Finding breast cancers early (before they have grown and spread) greatly improves a woman’s chance for successful treatment.

 A screening mammogram usually takes 2 x-ray pictures (views) of each breast.
 Some women, such as those with large breasts, may need to have more pictures to see as much breast tissue as possible.

 Diagnostic mammograms investigate possible problems

 A woman with a breast problem (for instance, a lump or nipple discharge) or an abnormal area found in a screening mammogram typically gets a diagnostic mammogram.
-It’s still an x-ray of the breast, but it’s done for a different reason than a screening mammogram.
+Sometimes diagnostic mammograms are done for screening in women without breast problems who were previously treated for breast cancer.

-During a diagnostic mammogram, the images are reviewed by the radiologist while you are there so that more pictures can be taken if need to look more closely at an area of concern.
-In some cases, special images known as spot views or magnification views are used to make a small area of abnormal breast tissue easier to evaluate.
+During a diagnostic mammogram, the images are reviewed by the radiologist while you are there so that more pictures can be taken if needed to look more closely at an area of concern.
+In some cases, special images known as spot views or magnification views are used to make a small area of concern easier to evaluate.
 Other types of imaging tests such as ultrasound may also be done in addition to the mammogram, depending on the type of problem and where it is in the breast.

 A diagnostic mammogram is usually interpreted in one of three ways: